 But we’re pretty steadfast in our quest to eat together.
 We both grew up in families where we ate dinner together most nights.
 I have memories of my mom cooking dinner for us, asking her what she was making, and her response 100% of the time was, “I’m making poison”.
 HA!
-We love mealtime with our kids (most of the time).
+We love mealtime with our kids.
 It is usually the only chance we get to actually have discussions together as a family.
 We can download about our days and just be.
 It is our time together.

 I thought it might be helpful to share some meal ideas for busy families because I know firsthand how hard it is to make dinner happen.
-We certainly don’t have it perfected but we’ve made big strides as we’ve settled into work, school, sports, and life!
+We certainly don’t have it perfected but we’ve made big strides as we’ve settled into life!

 So if you are looking for some quick and easy meals, keep reading.
 I’ve categorized them by level of effort because I love lists (it is how my brain works).